-The Anthos clusters on VMware (GKE on-prem) documentation provides an initial installation journey that makes several choices to keep the experience easy and straightforward.
+The GKE on-prem documentation provides an initial installation journey that makes several choices to keep the experience easy and straightforward.
 When you complete the initial installation journey, you have an admin cluster and a small user cluster.

-This section of the documentation has a collection of advanced topics related to setting up your vSphere environment and installing Anthos clusters on VMware.
+This section of the documentation has a collection of advanced topics related to setting up your vSphere environment and installing GKE on-prem.

 For example, in the initial installation journey, you create a user cluster that has three nodes.
 Given that the cluster has only three nodes, the documentation can list simple CPU, RAM, and storage requirements for your vSphere environment.
 Going forward, you might want to create a user cluster that has more than three nodes.
 In that case, you should read CPU, RAM, and storage requirements, which gives detailed instructions on how to calculate your resource requirements depending on your cluster size and the types of workloads you intend to run.